pallets/flask/docs/deploying/gevent.rst

 Installing
 ----------

-When using gevent, greenlet>=1.0 is required, otherwise context locals such as ``request`` will not work as expected.
+When using gevent, greenlet>=1.0 is required.
 When using PyPy, PyPy>=7.3.7 is required.

 Create a virtualenv, install your application, then install ``gevent``.